“Food Addiction” Treatment Isn’t Science-Backed: Here’s What’s Really Going On

 4. Learn about food habituation

 “Habituation is a natural process that occurs when we are repeatedly exposed to the same stimulus,” Draayer explains.
 “Over time, our previously strong response to that stimulus decreases.”
 When it comes to foods that feel addicting, the more you casually expose yourself to them (instead of swearing them off), the more neutral your experience becomes—cookies are just cookies, pizza is just pizza, and chips are just chips.
-“Of course, certain food will still be enjoyable, but there’s not that intense control and obsession over them,” Draayer adds.
+“Of course, certain food will still be enjoyable, but there’s not that intense control and food obsession,” Draayer adds.
 “Instead, it becomes a more neutral experience, empowering people to regain control and giving them the ability to make food choices that are nourishing and satisfying.”
 This science-backed process is often disregarded in traditional "food addiction" treatment.

 Keep in mind that if a food has been off-limits for a long time, a “honeymoon phase,” where you allow yourself to have however much you want of it, may be necessary before it becomes neutral.
 Ouellette says, “with time, my consumption of sugary foods became more about enjoyment versus compulsion and although my goal was not to eat less sugar, that is what happened simply because I’m able to eat it when I want and it gives me only pleasure, no shame.”